skrysmanski/devlog/content/articles/kubernetes/resources/pods.md

 metadata:
   name: nginx
-  namespace: my-namespace  # which namespace to put this pod into
+  namespace: my-namespace  # Which namespace to put this pod into

 spec:
   containers: